Augusta Wilson: Civil War

-After most of the Southern states declared their independence and seceded from the Union into the Confederate States of America, Evans became a staunch supporter of the South.
+After most of the Southern states declared their independence and seceded from the Union into the Confederate States of America, Evans became a staunch supporter of the Confederacy.
 Her brothers had joined the 3rd Alabama Regiment and, when she traveled to visit them in Virginia, her party was fired upon by Union soldiers from Fort Monroe.
 "O!
 I longed for a Secession flag to shake defiantly in their teeth at every fire!
 And my fingers fairly itched to touch off a red-hot-ball in answer to their chivalric civilities", she wrote to a friend.
 She became active in the subsequent Civil War as a propagandist.

-Evans was engaged to a New York journalist named James Reed Spalding.
-But she broke off the engagement in 1860, because he supported Abraham Lincoln.
+Evans had been engaged to a New York journalist named James Reed Spalding, but broke off the engagement in 1860, because Spalding supported Abraham Lincoln.
 She nursed sick and wounded Confederate soldiers at Fort Morgan on Mobile Bay.
 Evans also visited Confederate soldiers at Chickamauga.
 She sewed sandbags for the defense of the community, wrote patriotic addresses, and set up a hospital near her residence.
-The hospital was dubbed Camp Beulah by local admirers in honor of her novel.
+The hospital was dubbed Camp Beulah in honor of her novel.
 She also corresponded with General P.G.T. de Beauregard in 1862.

-The Civil War cut Evans off from her publishers, so it was many years before she ventured on her third novel Macaria, which she later claimed was written by candlelight while nursing wounded Confederates.
-The novel is about Southern women making the ultimate sacrifice for the Confederacy; it promoted national desire for an independent national culture and reflected Southern values as they were at that time.
+The Civil War cut Evans off from her publishers, so it was many years before she published her third novel Macaria, which she later claimed was written by candlelight while nursing wounded Confederates.
+The novel is about Southern women making the ultimate sacrifice for the Confederacy; it promoted the desire for an independent national culture and reflected Southern values of the time.
 She sent a copy of this book with a letter to the publishers through the blockade.
-It was carried safely to Havana, and thence to New York City.
+It was carried safely to Havana, and then to New York City.
 The book had already been published by a bookseller in Richmond, Virginia, and printed in South Carolina.
-It was entered according to the Confederate States of America, and dedicated to the soldiers of the Southern army.
+It was entered according to the Confederate States of America, and dedicated to the soldiers of the Confederate army.
 Some portions of the manuscript were scribbled in pencil while sitting up with the sick soldiers in "Camp Beulah" near Mobile.
-A Federal officer in Kentucky seized and burned every copy of the Confederate edition of Macaria which he could lay his hands upon.
-In some way, a Northern publisher obtained a copy, published it but swore he would pay no royalty to so "arch a rebel."
+A Federal officer in Kentucky seized and burned every copy of the Confederate edition of Macaria which he could find.
+A Northern publisher reportedly obtained a copy and published it, but swore he would pay no royalties to so "arch a rebel."
 J. B. Lippincott & J.C.
-Derby expostulated with him, and finally secured a contract by which the author would receive a set amount on every copy sold.
+Derby expostulated with him, and finally secured a contract by which the author would receive royalties.
 General George Henry Thomas, commander of the Union Army in Tennessee, confiscated copies and had the books burned.